tassig/ports/introduction to ports.md

 ## Design decisions and limitations

 Ports is designed for easy maintenance.
-As a result, we do not allow developers to upload packages with "custombuild()" defined.
-The software should be smoothly on Axiom, with a default build.
+As a result, we generally not allow developers to upload packages in the `packages/` root directory with "custombuild()" defined.
+The software should build smoothly on Axiom, with a default build.
 Some packages in Ports have custombuild() defined, because they are useful to build or to run Axiom, but we have them in Ports only as an exception.
+For example, X.org is one such package.
+These packages are an essential part of Axiom, so we leave them in the `packages/` root directory

+As a result of having packages following a default build, verification and upgrade of packages is simplified and maintenance can be done easily.

-The "extended" directory contains all sorts of libraries.
+The `packages/extended/` directory contains all sorts of libraries.
 Everything is accepted in there and builds can be quite dirty.

-As a result of having packages following a default build, verification and upgrade of packages is simplified and maintenance can be done easily.
+Such software is not usually part of default Axiom.